6 Activities Your Kid Will Love at a Travs Game

 5. Snag an Autograph

 Wait near the player locker rooms (first base side next to the picnic area) and your kids may be able to get autographs from their favorite players.
 Gates open an hour before game time; the players step out onto the field at different times and they rarely turn down young fans who want a baseball or cap signed.
-If you miss your chance before the game, try again after the ninth inning.
+If you miss your chance before the game, try again after the 9th inning.

 6. Ride the Travelers Train

 All aboard!
 Little ones can also enjoy the Arkansas Travelers trackless train that chug-a-chugs through the concourse during each game.
 Hop on near the Kids Korner; the train departs every few minutes!
+On Tuesdays, train rides are free.

 For more information and to see the schedule of upcoming games, visit www.Travs.com.